Mimicking Production Behavior with Generated Mocks: Abstract

 \section{Abstract}

-Mocking in the context of automated software tests allows testing program units in isolation.
-Designing realistic interactions between a unit and its environment, and understanding the expected impact of these interactions on the behavior of the unit, are two key challenges that software testers face when developing tests with mocks.
+Mocking allows testing program units in isolation.
+A developer who writes tests with mocks faces two challenges: design realistic interactions between a unit and its environment; and understand the expected impact of these interactions on the behavior of the unit.
 In this paper, we propose to monitor an application in production to generate tests that mimic realistic execution scenarios through mocks.
 Our approach operates in three phases.
 First, we instrument a set of target methods for which we want to generate tests, as well as the methods that they invoke, which we refer to as mockable method calls.
 Second, in production, we collect data about the context in which target methods are invoked, as well as the parameters and the returned value for each mockable method call.
 Third, offline, we analyze the production data to generate test cases with realistic inputs and mock interactions.
 The approach is automated and implemented in an open-source tool called \rick.
 We evaluate our approach with three real-world, open-source Java applications. \rick monitors the invocation of $128$ methods in production across the three applications and captures their behavior.
 Based on this captured data, \rick generates test cases that include realistic initial states and test inputs, as well as mocks and stubs.
-The three kinds of mock-based oracles generated by \rick verify the actual interactions between the method and its environment.
 All the generated test cases are executable, and $52.4\%$ of them successfully mimic the complete execution context of the target methods observed in production.
 The mock-based oracles are also effective at detecting regressions within the target methods, complementing each other in their fault-finding ability.
 We interview $5$ developers from the industry who confirm the relevance of using production observations to design mocks and stubs.
+Our experimental findings clearly demonstrate the feasibility and added value of generating mocks from production interactions.